-As the senior UX designer on the team, I strongly encouraged the UX team to start by creating empathy maps in order to identify the unmet needs of three different users (corporate employees, field managers, and store associates) working in three different platforms (Sharepoint, iOS, and Android).
+As the senior UX designer on the Pixacore team, I led the UX team in creating empathy maps in order to identify the unmet needs of three different users (corporate employees, field managers, and store associates) working in three different platforms (Sharepoint, iOS, and Android).

-We found that corporate employees need to easily visualize the progress of stores and making sure they are following the outline steps in the task.
-Field managers needed a more efficient way of tracking stores and communicating with the associates without costly travel time.
-Store associates needed a tool that would not take away from valuable time spent pushing product and helping customers.
+From this research, the UX team found that corporate employees need to easily visualize the progress of stores and make sure they are following the steps outlined in the task.
+Field managers need a more efficient way of tracking stores and communicating with the associates without costly travel time.
+Store associates need a tool that would not take away from valuable time spent pushing product and helping customers.

-Once we had identified these personas, we started to outline the necessary features to address their goals and needs.
-We included easy access to new tasks on the dashboard and in-app notification system so users could see how tasks were progressing before the final due date, just to name a few.
+Once we had identified these personas, the UX team and I started to outline the necessary features to address their goals and needs.
+We included a number of features, including easy access to new tasks on the dashboard and in-app notification system so users could see how tasks were progressing before the final due date.

 Store Associate Empathy Map

-The UX team started to craft the experience by outlining the features needed for the users to accomplish their goals
+I worked with the UX team to craft the experience by outlining the features needed for users to accomplish their goals

 Whiteboard: User flow

-We created whiteboard concepts as a team to work through several user scenarios and explore possible paint points before formally drafting wireframes.
+We created whiteboard concepts as a team to work through several user scenarios and explore possible pain points before formally drafting wireframes.

 Lean UX Practices

-I worked to define and annotate the needed interactions that the user would take in order to accomplish their goals.
-This level of details aids the remote development team in implementing the UX appropriately.
+I defined and annotated the needed interactions that the users would take in order to accomplish their goals.
+This level of detail aided the remote development team in implementing the UX appropriately.